Siena Cathedral: Piccolomini Library

+The library was commissioned by cardinal Francesco Todeschini Piccolomini (then archbishop of Siena and the future pope Pius III) in 1492.
+It was intended as a repository of the book collection of his uncle cardinal Enea Silvio Piccolomini, eventually Pope Pius II.
+This collection included works by his uncle, books in Greek, Latin, and Hebrew, and many rare parchments.
+Today, many of the original collection has been lost, but the library still houses many exquisite illuminated Psalters executed by Liberale da Verona and Girolamo da Cremona between 1466 and 1478 and later carried on by other Sienese illuminators’.

-The entrance is a finely carved marble monument with two openings with round arches, executed in 1497 by Lorenzo di Mariano.
+Adjoined to the left-side of the cathedral, the entrance is set apart by a large marble wall monument, with two grand arches.
+This marble entrance was constructed by Lorenzo di Mariano in 1497.
 It contains a round relief of St. John the Evangelist (probably) by Giovanni di Stefano and, below the altar, a polychrome Pietà by the sculptor Alberto di Betto da Assisi in 1421.
 Above this marble monument is a fresco of the Papal Coronation of Pius III by Pinturicchio in 1504.

-In the middle of the library is the famous statue Three Graces, a Roman copy of a Greek original.
+Entering the room, there is an unmistakable stylistic shift within the library, compared to the rest of the cathedral; whereas the cathedral is more somber and dark, the library is filled with light and bright colors.
+Much of the color comes from the many frescoes that cover the entirety of the walls and ceilings.

-Pinturicchio painted this cycle of frescoes around the library between 1502 and 1507, representing Raphael and himself in several of them.
+The walls are covered with depictions of the ten most important scenes from the life of Pope Pius II, to whom the library is dedicated.
+Pinturicchio painted this cycle of frescos around the library between 1502 and 1507, representing Raphael and himself in several of them.
+There is some controversy whether these frescos were based, at least partially, on designs by Raphael.
 This masterpiece is full of striking detail and vivacious colours.
-Each scene is explained in Latin by the text below.
-They depict ten remarkable events from the secular and religious career of pope Pius II, first as a high prelate, then bishop, a cardinal and ultimately pope:
+Each scene is explained in Latin by the text below, and demonstrate the remarkable events from the secular and religious career of Enea Silvio Piccolomini, first as a high prelate, then bishop, a cardinal and ultimately as pope Pius II: